-Sticking to New Year’s resolutions isn’t always easy, especially when they have to do with changing up your lifestyle and personal wellness — but you don’t have to go it alone.
-Keep on track with these 7 tips for being your best self in 2016.
+Sticking to New Year’s resolutions isn’t always easy, especially when they have to do with changing your lifestyle and personal wellness — but you don’t have to go it alone.
+Keep on track with these 7 tips for being your best self in the New Year.

 Health and well-being are at the top of most resolution lists at the start of the New Year.
 As we commit to bringing in good habits, and breaking the bad ones, it helps to have a little guidance.
 So whether you want to stop smoking, reduce stress, or just want to feel good when looking in the mirror, here are 7 useful tips to help keep on track through the New Year.